tsproxy

 @tsproxy/api | HonoJS proxy server with search, ingest, caching, rate limiting |

-@tsproxy/js | InstantSearch-compatible searchClient adapter for the proxy |
+@tsproxy/js | InstantSearch-compatible searchClient adapter |

 @tsproxy/react | Headless React components with BaseUI-style overrides |

-# Start Typesense + Redis
+tsproxy health # Check Typesense + Redis statusLast updated on